nik-yo/Nikki-no-Nikki/src/content/2025/11/15 openapi-and-dotnet-webapi-minimal-api-to-download-file.md

 <br/>

-Fortunately, per endpoint application is addressed in .NET 10: [https://learn.microsoft.com/en-us/aspnet/core/fundamentals/openapi/customize-openapi?view=aspnetcore-10.0#use-operation-transformers]{.text-blue-600} and in .NET 10, I can then do this for a specific endpoint:
+Fortunately, per endpoint application is addressed in .NET 10: [https://learn.microsoft.com/en-us/aspnet/core/fundamentals/openapi/customize-openapi?view=aspnetcore-10.0#use-operation-transformers]{.text-blue-600} and in .NET 10, I can then apply it for a specific endpoint:

 ::code-block
 ```